maryam-mohebbi/cryptocurrency_price_bot/README.md

 ## 5. Clean Code Development

 In the design part I used `autopep8` code formatters which follows most of the PEP 8 rolles.
+<a href='https://github.com/maryam-mohebbi/cryptocurrency_price_bot/blob/main/documents/cleancode.md'>Here</a> is some example as how I did to do clean code on my project
+Here is <a href='https://github.com/maryam-mohebbi/cryptocurrency_price_bot/blob/main/documents/clean-code-cheat-sheet.md'>Clean Code Sheat Sheet</a> that I provide.